 Core Group Meetings

-On 9 and 10 May 2017, the Munich Security Conference Core Group Meeting took place in Washington, D.C., for the third time.
+On May 9 and 10, 2017, the Munich Security Conference Core Group Meeting took place in Washington, DC, for the third time.
 The conference was an opportunity for senior European decision-makers and parliamentarians to discuss current transatlantic challenges in foreign and security policy with leaders from the Trump administration.
 In addition to NATO and transatlantic relations, the conference agenda featured security in Eastern Europe, the war in Syria, counter-terrorism and threats to liberal democracy in the digital age.

 Among the high-level participants were the prime ministers of Montenegro, Duško Marković, and of Georgia, Giorgi Kvirikashvili, as well as the foreign ministers of Estonia, Norway, Finland, Georgia, Latvia, Moldova, Slovakia, and Ukraine.
 The United States were represented, among others, by John Kelly (Secretary of Homeland Security), Dan Coats (Director of National Intelligence), Mike Pompeo (CIA Director) as well as by several senators and congressmen, including Senate Armed Service Committee chairman John McCain and Senate Foreign Relations Committee chairman Bob Corker.
 German participants included Ralf Brauksiepe, Parliamentary State Secretary in the Ministry of Defense, as well as several members of parliament.

-At the invitation of the Chinese government, the Munich Security Conference (MSC) hosted a Core Group Meeting in Beijing on 2 & 3 November.
+At the invitation of the Chinese government, the Munich Security Conference (MSC) hosted a Core Group Meeting in Beijing on November 2 and 3.
 After 2011, this was the second MSC event in the Chinese capital.
 Topics of the Core Group Meeting, which was co-organized by the Chinese People's Institute of Foreign Affairs (CPFIA), included regional security in the Asia-Pacific, China's role in the global security order, and the geopolitical implications of the "New Silk Road".